 - Fraudsters often lurk within the lending space.

-- To protect yourself against scammers, be sure to do some online research and ensure they have a physical and/or online presence.
+- To protect yourself against scammers, be sure to do some online research and ensure they have reviews, and a physical or online presence.

 - If you’ve been targeted by an illegitimate lending company, contact your bank, the Canadian Anti-Fraud Centre, credit bureaus, and the police.